How to conduct a brand health check?

 3. Analyse customer feedback

-Beside customer complaints, you’ll probably spot a lot of customer feedback in your Internet monitoring project.
+Beside customer complaints, you’ll probably spot a lot of customer feedback in your brand tracking project.

 Customer feedback is usually really hard to get, so it’s extra important to spot your customers suggestions.